Oliver-Leete/Configs/README.md

 So still on the list to do at some point is to (not that I'll ever get around to them):

-- Add Julia support for neogen (actually it looks like someone has already started on that).
+- [ ] Add Julia support for neogen (actually it looks like someone has already started on that).
-- Add Julia support for refactoring.nvim
+- [ ] Add Julia support for refactoring.nvim
-- Figure out if a wrapper can be made to use DebugAdapter.jl in Neovim.
+- [ ] Figure out if a wrapper can be made to use DebugAdapter.jl in Neovim.
-- Make a Julia server to run tests and finish the neotest adaptor.
+- [x] Make a Julia server to run tests and finish the neotest adaptor.
-- Make a similar thing for benchmarks, and probably a neotest consumer for benchmark results.
+- [x] Make a similar thing for benchmarks, and probably a neotest consumer for benchmark results.
-- Make a better profile data exporter.
+- [ ] Make a better profile data exporter.
-- Extend the profile runner and exporter to allocation profiles.
+- [ ] Extend the profile runner and exporter to allocation profiles.
-- I would also like to have Julia support in something like splitjoin.vim, but I really don't like vimscript, so I'll never do that myself.
-I have got basic functionality from nvim-trevJ.lua and the julia#toggle_function_blockassign() function from julia-vim
+- [X] I would also like to have Julia support in something like splitjoin.vim, but I really don't like vimscript, so I'll never do that myself.
+I have got basic functionality from nvim-trevJ.lua and the julia#toggle_function_blockassign() function from julia-vim.
+(OK, I gave up on this one because the mix of the two above and juliaformatter cover 99% of my uses)

 ## XMonad